Triethyloxonium tetrafluoroborate: Synthesis and reactivity

-Triethyloxonium tetrafluoroborate is prepared from boron trifluoride, diethyl ether and epichlorohydrin:
+Triethyloxonium tetrafluoroborate is prepared from boron trifluoride, diethyl ether, and epichlorohydrin:

 where the Et stands for ethyl.
 The trimethyloxonium salt is available from dimethyl ether via an analogous route.
 These salts do not have long shelf-lives at room temperature.
 They degrade by hydrolysis:

 The propensity of trialkyloxonium salts for alkyl-exchange can be advantageous.
 For example, trimethyloxonium tetrafluoroborate, which reacts sluggishly due to its low solubility in most compatible solvents, may be converted in situ to higher alkyl/more soluble oxoniums, thereby accelerating alkylation reactions.

+This reagent is useful for esterification of carboxylic acids under conditions where acid-catalyzed reactions are infeasible:

 Structure

 The structure of triethyloxonium tetrafluoroborate has not been characterized by X-ray crystallography, but the structure of triethyloxonium hexafluorophosphate has been examined.
-The measurements confirm that the cation is pyramidal with C-O-C angles in the range 109.4°–115.5°.
+The measurements confirm that the cation is pyramidal with C–O–C angles in the range 109.4°–115.5°.
 The average C–O distance is 1.49 Å.

 Safety

-Triethyloxonium tetrafluoroborate is a strong alkylating agent, although the hazards are diminished because it is non-volatile.
+Triethyloxonium tetrafluoroborate is a very strong alkylating agent, although the hazards are diminished because it is non-volatile.
 It releases strong acid upon contact with water.
 The properties of the methyl derivative are similar.